Siva7106/Face_Recognition/README.md

 # Face Recognition from existing data 🎥
+By Saved Local Data \n
+By Youtube link /n
+By Any other website Link

 A Python application that performs face detection and recognition on a pre-recorded video file (`.mp4`).
 This project identifies known individuals from a custom dataset of images and draws their names and bounding boxes onto the video frames.